 You have used so many patterns, from the wallpaper to the fabrics.
 Is there a secret to mixing patterns successfully?

 Never attend a school that claims to teach you about decoration.
 I hate any attempt to produce mood boards to show how colors “match.”
 Even worse are sample books that show “matching” fabrics and wallpapers to some paint one has chosen.
 Avoid these at all costs.
 Just visit 18th-century houses where one will find different patterns on the rugs, the tapestries, the curtains, the upholstery, and the walls yet which all look wonderful together.
 It is so easy to be a designer if one uses black and white or creams and browns but the result always looks like a posh hotel.
 Be bold with colors and if it doesn’t work, change it.
 There are very few designers who understand color—Manuel Canovas, Alessandro Gioia, and Duarte Pinto Coelho are the three who have inspired me and who all loved de Gournay’s work.

 As expected, Gurney's master bedroom is plastered wall to ceiling with his highly sought after wallpaper—in this case featuring a lush tropical forest theme.

 Gurney's hand-carved Louis XVI Lit bed is upholstered in Argento silk velvet.

-TIDBITS ABOUT CLAUD DE GOURNAY
+TIDBITS ABOUT CLAUD CECIL GURNEY

 More or less formal depending on how many staff members are available but I always mix different nationalities and sexes and ages.
 The idea of middle-aged bankers gives me the shivers no matter how “successful” they may be.